rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1.md

 - The `Virt Driver` in use is XenAPI, so we will spend some time in that code base.
 - I use ellipses to skip some basic *set* and *get* instructions for clarity (no need to re-invent the wheel here).
 - Finally, while I go deep into the entire process, there may be sections where skipping through code is beneficial, such as skipping past RPC sections once we cover this once, skipping over the majority of the Scheduler Process, and Networking Configuration.
-This skipping allows for us to focus more on the process as a whole and not get too in-depth with Neutron and Nova-Scheduler information.
+This skipping allows us to focus more on the process as a whole and to not get too in-depth with Neutron and Nova-Scheduler information.

-Throughout the article, I share some code and explain what's going on or highlight interesting points; Due to the complexity of this process we will split this process into several articles to maintain clarity, and we will keep track of our process through each of the articles using a simple flowchart.
-Today we will explore Nova APIs role in the process, and follow along until it passes responsibility to the Nova Conductor service.
+Throughout the article, I share some code and explain what's going on or highlight interesting points.
+Due to the complexity of this process, the discussion is split into several articles with flowcharts to maintain clarity.
+Today, let's explore Nova APIs role in the process and follow along until it passes responsibility to the Nova Conductor service.

 #### Exploration 1